 So that people of all ages can compete in this race on a more or less equitable basis some runners are allowed to begin the race before others.
 The following table indicates how many Headstart minutes each entrant will receive based on gender and age.
 Headstart minutes are based on years of historical data of actual times and records of male and female runners.
 Compiled and interpreted by "Birdman", the race's official handicapper, the information is presented to the committee for review annually.
 Typically at least eight of the ten top finishers have been from different handicap groups.

-Six 2015 runners – three women and two men – established new single age records.
+Eight runners – four women and four men – established new single age records in the 2016 Dipsea.

-Hence, no adjustment to last year’s head starts is needed in 2016.
+Overall, no adjustment to last year’s head starts is needed in 2017.

 |Head Start Table and Start Times for 2016|